elaspic/elaspic/README.rst

 Using anaconda
 ~~~~~~~~~~~~~~
 Downlaod and install the anaconda python 2.7 distribution for linux:
 http://continuum.io/downloads.
-Run ``pip install -r requirements_dev.txt``
+Run ``pip install -r requirements.txt``
 in the elaspic directory to install the python packages required by elaspic.

 Using virtualenv
 ~~~~~~~~~~~~~~~~
-It is recommended that you use python2.7 for this project.
+It is recommended that you use python 2.7 for this project.
 If your system comes with an earlier version of python, you should download and compile python2.7 binaries from source.
 Use ``make altinstall`` instead of ``make install`` to prevent any system python binaries from being overwritten.
-Also, you must specify the following options while running *./configure* in order for the required python packages to work::
+Also, you must specify the following options when running *./configure* in order for the required python packages to work::

     --enable-unicode=ucs4